aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - +3 A hail of Meteorites falls during Inferno, dealing [X] Fire Damage on impact.
 Your Meteorites Immobilize enemies for 3 seconds.
 - +3 Gain + [20 - 30]% increased damage to a set of damage types for 7 seconds.
 This effect alternates between 2 sets: • Fire, Lightning, and Physical. • Cold, Poison, and Shadow.
 - +3 Ice Shards pierce [3 - 4] times, dealing [25 - 20]% less damage per subsequent enemy hit.
+- +3 The Avalanche Key Passive now applies to 1 additional cast.
 - +3 While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50]%.

 # Chest 4 (Non-Elemental)